opsim/opsim/docs/readme.txt

-This folder contains open office "manuals" that describe the different modules including reference material found publicly on the internet.
-The reference material is not to be used in releases.
+This folder contains open office "manuals" in the root folder that describe the different modules.
+Once merged to trunk this information will be merged into the official documentation.

-The manuals can be found in the root folder, while reference material is located in subfolders.
+The reference documents found publicly on the internet are located in the subfolders.